joshydavid/information-security-study-notes/resources/cryptography.md

 - Must be safeguarded because anyone with the private key can used it to read encrypted message or sign malicious data

 In PKI, digital certs issued by CA contain the public key and information about the owner.
 Anyone who wants to send an encrypted message to this owner can use the owner's public key and only he can decrypt using his private key.

+## Why is SHA hashing algorithms more secure than MD5?

+The SHA (Secure Hash Algorithm) family includes SHA-1, SHA-2 (e.g., SHA-256, SHA-512), and SHA-3, with increasing levels of security and resistance to cryptanalysis.

+- Strengths of SHA-2 (e.g., SHA-256):

+  - Pre-image Resistance: Based on the Merkle-Damgård construction, making it computationally infeasible to reverse-engineer the input.
+  - Collision Resistance: Designed to prevent two distinct inputs from producing the same hash.
+For SHA-256, finding a collision would require 2^{128} operations.
+  - Wide Adoption: Used in TLS certificates, blockchain (Bitcoin), and digital signatures.
+  - Large Digest Sizes: SHA-256 produces a 256-bit output, making brute force infeasible with current computational power.

+- Advancements in SHA-3:
+  - SHA-3 uses a sponge construction instead of Merkle-Damgård, improving resistance to certain types of attacks (e.g., length extension attacks).

+## Why is MD5 not secure?

+MD5 (Message Digest Algorithm 5) was once widely used but is now considered insecure due to its vulnerability to collisions and other attacks.

+- Collision Vulnerability:

+  - In 2004, researchers demonstrated practical collisions for MD5, making it unsuitable for digital signatures or certificates.
+  - A collision occurs when two different inputs produce the same hash, undermining the integrity of hashed data.

+- Speed as a Weakness:
+  - MD5 is fast, which makes it vulnerable to brute force and rainbow table attacks for password cracking.
+- Length Extension Attacks:
+  - MD5’s Merkle-Damgård construction allows attackers to append data to a hash and compute a new hash without knowing the original input.
+- Deprecated:
+  - MD5 is no longer considered secure for cryptographic purposes and has been replaced by more robust algorithms like SHA-2 and SHA-3.

 ## Scenario 1 - Symmetric Encryption in Secure File Storage